You’re booting up, preparing to do some work, edit a document, mix a composition, or just play a game… but something goes wrong.

 Ubuntu won’t boot.

-Sadly, as reliable as Linux is, sometimes it runs into problems, just like Windows 10 or macOS.
+Sadly, as reliable as Linux is in general, and as popular as Ubuntu is in particular, sometimes it runs into problems, just like Windows 10 or macOS.
 In most cases, you’ll be able to work around this.
 Let’s see how.
 (These steps are designed for Ubuntu users, but in general can be applied to other Linux operating systems.)

 1. Can You Access the GRUB Bootloader?